 Do you have old crowns?
-If so, you could have noticed a thin black line at base of the crown?
+If so, you could have noticed a thin black line at base of a crown?
 Is that darkness at the gumline decay?
 Plaque?
 Tartar?
 Before you worry that your tooth may be in danger, continue reading to learn what this dark line is, and how to remove it for a more aesthetic smile.

 If you are unhappy with a dental crown that doesn’t match your natural smile, we can help.
 As one of Chicago’s top cosmetic dentists, Dr. Fondriest helps patients from all over the greater Chicago area, and across the country, create a smile they love.
 We offer unique “artistic smile design” which crafts smiles not just for function, but aesthetics.
 If you’d like more information, or would like to schedule a cosmetic consultation, call us at 847-234-0517.

 Types of Dental Crowns

-First, let’s discuss the types of dental crowns that are available.
+First, let’s discuss the types of dental crown materials that are available.
 Depending on the dentist, the location of the crowned tooth, and the other issues surrounding the restorative process, your dental crown could be fabricated from any one of these materials:

 Metal: metal crowns are usually immediately obvious, as they are fabricated from gold, nickel, or other metals and metallic alloys, appearing in stark contrast to the natural color of your teeth.
 While metal crowns are not very aesthetically pleasing, they are incredibly durable and long-lasting — they very rarely break or chip.